-- Highly unusual circumstances present a clear and present danger or other emergency; or - Other compelling operational considerations make commercial transportation unacceptable.
+Highly unusual circumstances present a clear and present danger or other emergency; or

+Other compelling operational considerations make commercial transportation unacceptable.

-- MilAir may be used by others for nonofficial business: - Must be accompanying a DoD or other Federal official who is traveling on MilAir on official business; and - May not displace official travelers or require larger aircraft; and - Travel is reimbursable at the full coach fare; and - Travel must be approved in advance, in writing, on a case-by-case basis.
+- MilAir may be used by others for nonofficial business: - Must be accompanying a DoD or other Federal official who is traveling on MilAir on official business; and - May not displace official travelers or require larger aircraft; and - Travel is reimbursable; and - Travel must be approved in advance, in writing, on a case-by-case basis.